 The West End

-With tree-lined streets and beautiful architecture showcasing spectacular Victorian, Queen Anne, Colonial and Greek Revival style homes, The West End eludes a certain nostalgic charm about the Whaling days – the days when the homes were owned by respected sea captains and their wives looked out from the widows’ walks hoping for their safe return.
-Take a walk through the streets to Buttonwood Park, one of the biggest parks in the city and home of the Buttonwood Park Zoo.
+With tree-lined streets and beautiful architecture showcasing spectacular Victorian, Queen Anne, Colonial and Greek Revival style homes, The West End exudes a nostalgic charm about the Whaling days – the days when the homes were owned by respected sea captains and their wives looked out from the widow’s walks hoping for their safe return.
+Take a walk or have a picnic at Buttonwood Park, one of the largest parks in the city and home of the Buttonwood Park Zoo.